 - 12. Under the COVID-19 Act, an Order may be made if either: - a. a state of emergency has been declared (under the Civil Defence Emergency Management Act 2002), - b. an Epidemic Notice is in force (under the Epidemic Preparedness Act 2006) or - c. it has been authorised by the Prime Minister. - 13.
 There is currently an Epidemic Notice in place, which allows Orders to be made under section 11 of the COVID-19 Act. - 14.
 As the Minister of Health, you may make Orders under section 11 of the COVID-19 Act. - 15.
-To make an Order under section 11 you must have: - a. received advice from the Director-General about - i. the risks of the outbreak or spread of COVID-19; and
+To make an Order under section 11 you must have:

-- ii. the nature and extent of measures that are appropriate to address those risks; and - b. you must have regard to any decision by the Government on how to respond to those risks and avoid, mitigate or remedy the effects of the outbreak or spread of COVID-19 (including taking into account any social, economic or other factors); and - c. you are required to consult with the Prime Minister and Minister of Justice on any proposed orders.; and - d. you must be satisfied that this order is appropriate to achieve the purpose of that - 16.
-My advice about the risks of the outbreak or spread of COVID-19 and the nature and extent of measures that are appropriate to address those risks is set out below.
+- a. received advice from the Director-General about - i. the risks of the outbreak or spread of COVID-19; and - ii. the nature and extent of measures that are appropriate to address those risks; and - b. you must have regard to any decision by the Government on how to respond to those risks and avoid, mitigate or remedy the effects of the outbreak or spread of COVID-19 (including taking into account any social, economic or other factors); and - c. you are required to consult with the Prime Minister and Minister of Justice on any proposed orders.; and - d. you must be satisfied that this order is appropriate to achieve the purpose of that Act. - 16.
+I understand that you have consulted with the Prime Minister and Minister of Justice, and other relevant Ministers on the draft Order.